 The Benefits of Diagnostic Testing: A Win-Win Scenario

-- Invest in a Hands-On Diagnostics franchise.
+- Invest in a Hands-On Diagnostics membership.
 It will soon pay off.
-Typical Hands-On Diagnostics franchises go from billing around $70 to $100 per session – the national average – to $550 per diagnostic session.
+Typical Hands-On Diagnostics members go from billing around $70 to $100 per session – the national average – to $550 per diagnostic session.

 - Offer the finest ultrasound imaging technology around.
 This is crucial – if you want higher returns on your insurance reimbursements.
 If you have the finest technology, such as musculoskeletal sonography equipment, and can offer tests like videonystagmography (it measures involuntary eye movement), then it stands to reason that you can bill more to your patients’ insurance companies.
 If you can’t do that, you’ll have to refer your patients to a practice or PT clinic that can do it – and they can bill insurers and get higher insurance reimbursements.